T2 – Adaptation

 There are various sources of change that should be monitored.
 Those sources belong to two major categories:

-- Changes in our understanding: It’s not possible or even justifiable to learn everything about the subject before designing a solution for it.
-Therefore, as we learn more about it, we may realize that the solution must change to adapt to our new, improved understanding.
+- Changes in our understanding: It’s not possible to learn everything about the subject before designing a solution for it.
+There’s an optimal amount of information we need before deciding; more than this would be a waste of resources, and less than this might make the solution ineffective and adaptation too complicated.
+Therefore, our understanding of the subject is always partial, and as we learn more about it while implementing the solution, we may realize that the solution must change to adapt to our new, improved understanding.

 - Changes in the environment: There may be various types of change in our environment, both internal and external to the organization, which can change the suitability of the solution or even change our goals and visions.